How Can Women’s Health Physiotherapy Help My Pelvic Floor?

 - Every Contraction Timed - a reminder to time every contraction

-Depending on yours symptoms, the approach might include:
+Depending on your particular symptoms, the approach might include:

 - Exercises to re-train your pelvic floor

-- Muscle stimulation to educate and improve your ability to contract or relax your pelvic floor muscles
+- Muscle stimulation to educate and improve your ability to contract or relax your muscles

 - Stability training pelvic exercises to improve abdominal muscle strength

-- Exploration and treatment of any low back/pelvic pain issues
+- Exploration and treatment of any pain in the lower back or pelvis

 - Visceral mobilisation